OZ7UP/Zachary-Tan/_posts/2022-12-26-New-Obsession.md

 ---
 layout: post
-title: Just found a new obsession subtitle:: Watch the ink flow
+title: Just found a new obsession
+subtitle: Watch the ink flow
-tags: writing, personal, here we go again
+tags: writing, personal, HereWeGoAgain, HashtagsAreTough
 ---

 How did it come to this?